 The South also saw some educational improvements.
 All 13 Southern states showed marked improvement in on-time high school graduation rates from the 2007-2008 academic year to the 2011-2012 year.
 Eleven Southern states decreased the number of fourth-graders not proficient in reading since 2007, with that figure rising only in Texas and West Virginia.
 South Carolina was the only Southern state with an increase in the rate of eighth-graders below proficiency in math since 2007.

 However, 12 Southern states experienced an increase in the percentage of children not attending preschool since the 2007-2009 school year, with Florida's rate staying the same.
 Meanwhile, the nation overall experienced an uptick in the percentage of children not in preschool while improving in the other educational measures.

 The report offers recommendations for enhancing child well-being.
-Tax credits and food stamps can help lift families out of poverty, but a weak labor market, especially for those without a college degree, is holding back substantial improvements for children and families, according to
+Tax credits and food stamps can help lift families out of poverty, but a weak labor market, especially for those without a college degree, is holding back substantial improvements for children and families, according to the Casey Foundation.

 In order for parents to have enough income and stability to support their families, McCarthy writes that companies must pay workers higher wages, provide benefits and give employees control over their schedules.
 He also calls on cities and states to pass paid sick and family leave laws and expand unemployment insurance.